Rational degree is polynomially related to degree: Preliminaries

-\begin{definition}[Decision tree complexity] The \emph{decision tree complexity} of $f\colon \{0,1\}^n \to \{0,1\}$, denoted $D(f)$, is the minimum depth of a decision tree that, for all $x\in \{0,1\}^n$, queries bits of $x$ to exactly compute $f(x)$ at a leaf. \end{definition}
+\begin{definition}[Decision tree complexity] The \emph{decision tree complexity} of $f\colon \{0,1\}^n \to \{0,1\}$, denoted $\D(f)$, is the minimum depth of a decision tree (deterministic query algorithm) that, for all $x\in \{0,1\}^n$, queries bits of $x$ to exactly compute $f(x)$ at a leaf. \end{definition}